YouCanTouCan/Emulation-Station-Guide/README.md

 ## 4. Entering Your Games
 Time to bring our games in!

-### Retroarch:
+### Retroarch & Other Emulators:
-This part of the guide is for any game that you run through Retroarch.
+This part of the guide is for any game that you run through Retroarch or any other Emulator, such as Primehack, Yuzu, or Ryujinx.

 1. Simply move the ROM file over to the relevant console folder inside your ROM Directory.
 For example, if you are emulating Pokemon White, go to the ROM Directory from steps 1.9 and 3.1, then go inside your "nds" folder, and put the Pokemon-White.nds file (or whatever its called for you) in there
 2. Open ES-DE